 I am a filmmaker with strong academic grounding and interests, and with passion for art cinema and film philosophy.
 I studied Film at the Westminster Film School and Film Aesthetics at the University of Oxford, and have many years of experience working as a cinematographer and self-shooting director on various commercial and corporate productions.
-I wrote and directed several short and mid-length dramas, and currently work on a major film project, Affective Cinema, as part of an AHRC-funded doctoral research.
+I wrote and directed several short and mid-length dramas, and recently finished a major film project, Affective Cinema, as part of an AHRC-funded doctoral research.
 I am also a visiting lecturer in film at the University of Westminster.

 Here is a new music video I made for Zabelov Group for a single from their recently released album.

 Promotional photo I recently took for Theodor Spiridon's upcoming play 'Fruits'.